albertllopart/SMW-Reborn/index.md

 - Settings  ->You can adjust the music volume and the fx volume.
 - Credits   ->It will give you the credits.
 - Exit      ->Will exit the game.
+- Scroll bar-> Bar you can use to scroll.

 ![image](https://user-images.githubusercontent.com/17165192/34013324-473f39f4-e117-11e7-8cc4-bec4d11bd544.png)